haroldDOTsh/fulcrum/message-api/README.md

 depend: [ Fulcrum ]
 ```

----

 ## 2. Initialization

-**You do NOT need to register or initialize the MessageService yourself.**
-The runtime plugin (`player-core`) handles all setup automatically.
-You can use the `Message` facade anywhere in your
-plugin code without extra configuration.
+The runtime plugin handles all setup automatically.
+You can use the `Message` facade anywhere in your plugin code without extra configuration.

----

 ## 3. Sending Messages